-The MODE.SNGL and the MODE.MULT functions both find the statistical mode (the most commonly occurring value (or values) of a supplied set of numbers).
+The MODE.SNGL and the MODE.MULT functions both find the statistical mode (the most commonly occurring value (or values) from a supplied set of numbers).

 The Excel MODE.MULT function returns a vertical array of the statistical modes (the most frequently occurring values) within a list of supplied numbers.

 The function is new in Excel 2010 and so is not available in earlier versions of Excel.

 where the number arguments are up to 254 numeric values (or arrays of numeric values), for which you want to calculate the mode.